“The only permission you need to dream, to explore your potential, and dare I say do what you love is from yourself.”

-For over 25 years I was a rock climber and sports boulderer and that affected my life growing up.
-I always loved nature, mountains and pushing the limits of what I could accomplish.
-I have always been involved in outdoor sports, from an early age, playing ice hockey and rugby in my teenage years and walking in Snowdonia, the Peak district and the Lakes.
-After a bad fall climbing a sport route in 2009 and injuring my shoulder, I wanted to be active whilst recovering so took up trail running.
-Having grown up with asthma, I hated running from an early age and avoided it where possible.
+After a bad fall climbing a sport route in 2009 I injured my shoulder, but I wanted to be active whilst recovering so took up trail running.
+Having grown up with asthma.
 I didn’t like the feeling of breathlessness, it made me feel out of control and although it got better it was always a challenge.

 Man versus Mountain

-Cut to 2014, and a chance discussion with friends and the challenge was set – The Man Vs Mountain race in 2015.
-A grueling running event starting at sea level at Caernarfon Castle, running up to the summit of Snowdon ending at Llanberis.
-It included a mid race abseil,a 25m swim across an extremely cold welsh lake in clothes and shoes, plus a lung busting “vertical kilometre” a 1000m ascent climb dubbed a “race within a race” by the organisers.
-35kms in all – easy!
+Cut to 2014, a chance discussion with friends and the challenge was set – The Man Vs Mountain race in 2015.
+A grueling 25 mile running event with 5055 feet of ascent, starting at sea level at Caernarfon Castle, running up the summit of Snowdon ending at Llanberis.
+It included a mid race abseil,a 25m swim across an extremely cold welsh lake in clothes and shoes, plus a lung busting “vertical kilometre” a 1000m climb dubbed a “race within a race” by the organisers.
+Easy!
 How wrong I was!!!
 7hrs 32 minutes later, after vomiting three times I crossed the line again with severe pain in my shoulder.
 Back to pain killers again then!

 What’s broken can be fixed

 I had done some yoga previously at a local climbing centre but I’m not the most flexible person in the world.
-I was persuaded by Julie to attend a couple of yoga sessions with her yoga teacher, not the most comfortable experience, but I enjoyed it.
-Julie ran through the basics after that and although I’m not fastidious at doing yoga every day I have seen the benefits to my overall flexibility and recovery.
+I was persuaded by my partner, Julie to attend a couple of yoga sessions with her yoga teacher.
+Not the most comfortable experience, but I enjoyed it.
+After that, Julie ran through the basics and although I’m not fastidious at doing yoga every day I have seen the benefits to my overall flexibility and recovery.
 I have learnt more about alignment, how this has influenced my injury profile and how committing to the right work could repair and reduce the risk.

 A relaxed state…

-Now running is for me a more relaxed state of affairs, I’m by no means perfect and will always strive for ways to improve my technique but its a gradual process, it’s my journey, which may never have an end destination.
+Now running is for me a more relaxed state of affairs.
+I’m by no means perfect and will always strive for ways to improve my technique.
+But its a gradual process and the journey may never end.
 To be able to show people that there are ways to make this remarkable sport that bit easier and more fun is something I am passionate about.